Stéphane Fiset: Playing career

-Fiset was drafted in the 2nd round, 24th overall, in the 1988 NHL Entry Draft by the Quebec Nordiques.
+Fiset was drafted in the 2nd round, 24th overall, in the 1988 NHL entry draft by the Quebec Nordiques.
 He played 34 minutes in 6 games in his rookie season with Quebec, playing behind Ron Tugnutt, as well as a host of other goalies who got time that season.
 Fiset got his first NHL victory on October 29, 1991 against the Winnipeg Jets in Le Colisee de Quebec, by a score of 7–2.
 Over the next few years, Fiset bounced from the NHL to the Nordiques' minor league affiliates, slowly gaining more and more time in net for the Nordiques.
 After the 1992–93 season, Ron Hextall was traded to the New York Islanders, opening the door for Fiset to be the starter.
 Fiset did not disappoint.
 Within two years, Quebec finished first in the Eastern Conference, during the shortened 1994–95 lockout season.

 When Quebec moved to Colorado, the future looked bright for Fiset and the Avalanche.
 This soon changed.
 He split time with Jocelyn Thibault in the beginning of the season.
 However, when Patrick Roy was traded to Colorado from Montreal, Fiset became his backup.
 Fiset was a part of the 1996 Stanley Cup winning team, but was traded to the Los Angeles Kings a few days later.
 He was the Kings' first choice starter until the 1999–2000 season, where he split time with Jamie Storr.
 In the 2000–01 season a knee injury inflicted in a collision with the Mighty Ducks of Anaheim's Dan Bylsma kept him out of 25 games, followed by a second knee injury that kept him out for another 31 games, reducing Fiset to only 7 games played.
 After the Kings acquired Félix Potvin as insurance, he then effectively lost his starting position and although still hampered by his knees, was traded at the back end of the 2001–02 season to the Montreal Canadiens, but only played two games.
 With persistent health issues over the previous two years and loss of form Fiset announced his retirement on September 9, 2002.

 International play

 Fiset played in the 1989 Junior World Championships, as well as in 1990.
 In '89 Canada finished fourth, and Fiset was pulled in a 7–1 drubbing by the Soviet Union after giving up 6 goals.
 He followed this up in 1990 with a great showing.
 Team Canada had a gold medal finish and the IIHF Directorate Top Goalie Award.
-He played in 2 games (and won both of them) during Canada's 1994 gold medal victory.
+He played in 2 games (and won both of them) during Canada's 1994 IIHF World Championship gold medal victory.